rosesonfire/objectDetectionConsole/README.md

-_This package is under construction and not available in npm as of yet._
+_This package is under construction._

 A simple web console application for the [**object-detection**](https://github.com/rosesonfire/objectDetection) package
 # Installation